 Gore-Tex’s water column rating begins at 28.000mm and goes upwards of that, making it considerably more resistant to water than H2No, and it is no surprise as barely any other fabric technology beats Gore-Tex in this regard.

 We should note, however, that Gore-Tex, just like H2No fabrics, has DWR coating on the outer layer, which downgrades over time and needs more frequent maintenance than the H2No.

-Lastly, waterproof rating of a jacket does not necessarily indicate how well it will perform in bad weather, as the construction of the jacket itself is very important.
+Lastly, the waterproof rating of a jacket does not necessarily indicate how well it will perform in bad weather, as the construction of the jacket itself is very important.

-While such high water column ratings as we saw above are considered to be highly waterproof, a jacket that has low quality seam-proofing will eventually let water through.
+While such high water column ratings as we saw above are considered to be highly waterproof, a jacket that has low-quality seam-proofing will eventually let water through.